chaosprinz/mplayer.rb/README.md

 #instanciate an object
 player # MPlayer.new

-#send commands to the mplayer
+#sending commands to mplayer are simple method-calls
 #start a song
-player.run "loadfile '/path/to/song.mp3'"
+player.loadfile '/path/to/song.mp3'
 #break playback
-player.run "pause"
+player.pause
 ```

 How i told, we just use mplayer slave-protocol.
 The communication goes through a named pipe (fifo-file).
 The creation of this fifo and the startup of mplayer is handled when a MPlayer-Instance is created.